 What are the different levels of apprenticeships?

-To help you navigate the world of apprenticeships, the UK government has established a clear system of levels which align with familiar educational qualifications.
+To help you navigate the world of apprenticeships, the government has established a clear system of levels which align with familiar educational qualifications.
 These levels help to define the complexity of the role, the depth of knowledge required, and the level of responsibility the apprentice will undertake.

 Here’s a quick glance at the different levels of apprenticeships: